pydy/pydy/docs/examples/disc_on_uneven_street.rst

 ... note::

 You can download this example as a Python script:
-:jupyter-download:script: disc_on_uneven_stree or Jupyter notebook:
+:jupyter-download:script: disc_on_uneven_street or Jupyter notebook:
 :jupyter-download:notebook: disc_on_uneven_street.

 .. jupyter_execute::